 Additional diagnostic and repair information varies by the particular make and model of your vehicle.

-If it’s determined the error is the result of an improperly installed air filter, simply remove and reinstall it correctly.
+If it’s determined that the P0101 code is the result of an improperly installed air filter, simply remove and reinstall it correctly.

 Also, it’s a good idea to check the air filter for significant debris or damage to the filter medium.
 If it’s filthy and worn out, it needs replacing.